Composer Performer teacher

 learning indian music

-In a market populated with performers and people who start 'teaching' indian music after having spent 1 or 3 months in India (or not even that) it is important not to get confused by wrong sources.
-Mantra and kirtan are also no exception to this rule - they come from India, and should be performed honoring this tradition and following certain music style and raga... and the perfect pronounciation - besides honoring the sacred texts, mantra is "a call" and pronounciation is key, much more than intention.
+In a 'new age' market populated with performers and people who start 'teaching' without the right preparation, it is important not to get confused by wrong sources and to distinguish what is what.
+Mantra and kirtan are also no exception to this rule - they come from India, and should be performed honoring this tradition and following certain music style and ragas... and correct pronunciation - besides honoring the sacred texts, mantra is "a call" and pronunciation is key, more than intention.

 Indian music is much, much more that just adding a Sanskrit text to a melody and play harmonium or guitar on it.
-If you love indian music and wish to learn, you have to know that indian music requires patience, commitment, dedication, practice and a teacher from that source and culture who can transmit it earnestly.
-Any promises of shallow "kirtan courses" are misleading and ruin the true essence of this rich tradition.
+If you love indian music and wish to learn, you have to know that indian music requires patience, commitment, dedication, practice and a teacher from that source and culture who can transmit it rightly and earnestly.
+Any promises of shallow fast courses are misleading and only ruin the true essence of this rich tradition.

-This is an ancient culture with roots in spirituality and deserves respect and appreciation, since it was inspired by wise and elightened beings who were able to touch spaces in the most hidden corners of sound, with the right understanding, allowing to unfold its natural powers when rightly applied.
+This is an ancient culture of more than ten thousand years, with roots in spirituality and it was inspired by wise and enlightened beings, who have been able to touch spaces in the most hidden corners of sound, with the right understanding, allowing to unfold its natural powers when rightly applied.

 I have never compromised commercially.
-It has always been my mission and responsibility to communicate the right understanding, while passing over this tradition to those trully interested from the spiritual, silent plane, unaffected by personal interests or ego-driven personal and material ambitions or fashion trends.
+It has always been my mission and responsibility to communicate the right understanding, while passing over this tradition to those truly interested from the spiritual, inner plane, and i will always remain a student in this bottomless world of Indian music and Mantra.

 . . . . .